parMaster/mcache/README.md

 ## License

-This project is licensed under the [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.